Kernix13/beginner-git-commands/README.md

 git clone https_url app_folder_name
 ```

-The next part is important.
-Since you did not fork this repo, but instead you want a copy of it to work on for yourself, you need to first push it up to your empty GitHub repo.
+Once again, since you did not fork this repo, but instead you want a copy of it to work on for yourself, you need to first push it up to your empty GitHub repo.
 See the next section for the details on that...

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>